Creating Event Broker Services

 • The Message VPN is created with these defaults:

 • One Message VPN with the name of your service is created, which is only configurable at service creation time.
-The Message VPN name cannot be changed.
+The Message VPN name can't be changed.
 There is only one Message VPN per event broker service in PubSub+ Cloud.

 • A management account with a generated password is created for the service as <message_vpnname>-admin where <message_vpn> is the name of the Message VPN.